MoEssamKhattab/ZC-GPA-Calculator/README.md

     cd ZC-GPA-Calculator
     ```

-3. Build and run the application using Visual Studio or the .NET CLI.
+3. Build and run the application using Visual Studio.

-> **Note that:** this option reuires both Visual Studio IDE and .NET desktop development package to be installed on your machine.
+> _**Note that:** this option reuires both Visual Studio IDE and .NET desktop development package to be installed on your machine._

 #### Option 2: Use Executable from Release